benvacha/mrkdwn/README.md

 ### Automatic Links
 * Absolute urls and email addresses will be automatically markuped to a tags.
-* Links must be surrounded by whitespace.
+* Links must be preceeded by whitespace.

 ##### mrkdwn
 ```